pulmark/warpwallet-tool/README.md

 ## Testing, Performance
 During development the validity of generated bitcoin addresses and keys has been verified by using the bitaddress.org wallet tool.

-Simple test cases for operations implemented has been created.
-Next step is to build test suite that verifies program output against these cases.

 When executing attach operation my laptop (Intel dual-core i7-2620M, 3.19GHz) runs hot, CPU usage 45-50%.
-The hash rate for the attach loop (generate random password, generate WarpWallet key, generate coin address & keys) is around 1.3 - 1.4 H/s.
+The hash rate for the attach loop (generate random password, generate WarpWallet key, generate coin keys & address) is around 1.3 - 1.4 H/s.
 The performance of M-T engine PRNG varies.
 I have to investigate more PRNG algorithms, don't know of them.
 I suspect that the engine's initialization seed is not optimal.

 ## Credits
 * Max Krohn and Chris Coyne, authors of WarpWallet algorithm,